Empty El Tráfico: LAFC, Galaxy rekindle rivalry without fans

 El Tráfico immediately became one of the most exciting things in North American soccer thanks to the heroics of Vela and the Galaxy’s Zlatan Ibrahimovic, who traded jaw-dropping goals in a series of thrilling clashes over the past two MLS seasons.
 The five-time MLS champion Galaxy haven’t matched LAFC’s immediate success over the past two years, but they went unbeaten in the first five editions of this rivalry before LAFC finally broke through last October with an emphatic 5-3 playoff victory.

+That desperation showed up on the field in the first shutout victory ever posted in El Tráfico.

+“It meant even more to us,” Lletget said.
+“Of course you want to beat your rival, but we just wanted to get our first win.
+And to get a shutout, it’s a testament to our effort and our organization.”

-One of those games included the seventh edition of this rivalry, which was uniquely weird in its own right.
-The teams met in Florida last month at the MLS Is Back tournament, and LAFC demolished its rivals 6-2 even without Vela.
+These rivals are meeting three times in a seven-week span, with the third game at the Galaxy’s home stadium in Carson on Sept.
+6. The seventh edition of this rivalry was uniquely weird in its own right: The teams met in Florida last month at the MLS Is Back tournament, and LAFC demolished its rivals 6-2 even without Vela, who stayed home for family reasons.

-“Of course it will be a really strange year,” said Vela, who returned to LAFC’s lineup after sitting out the tournament in Florida last month for family reasons.
+“Of course it will be a really strange year,” Vela said.
 “We don’t know exactly how we will finish the season, or even if we finish the season.
 We are ready for everything.
 We’re training hard because we feel we’re so close to get a trophy for our club.
 If the league is playing a full season, it will be a good opportunity for us, and we’ll be fighting and working for a trophy.”

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports